Skip to content

 How You Study

-MSc Supply Chain and Logistics Management can be studied full-time or part-time.
+MSc Supply Chain and Logistics Management can be studied full-time (September and February takes) or part-time (available to September intake only).

 The programme combines generic modules in business and management with more specialist modules in logistics, operations, and procurement and supply chain management.
 The generic modules are designed to provide students with the opportunity to develop an understanding of how people, and other resources are managed in organisations.
 Students are introduced to strategy and decision analysis as well as to approaches to address the challenges associated with successful project management.
 The specialist modules aim to provide the knowledge and techniques to analyse, appraise, and contribute to the design and management of successful logistical and global operations.